Egg Freezing (Cryopreservation)

 The Egg Freezing Process

-Egg freezing is a safe, extensively studied family-building solution that is proven just as successful as fresh IVF cycles.
+Egg freezing is a safe, extensively studied family-planning solution that is proven just as successful as fresh IVF cycles.
 At RGI, we offer the latest egg freezing techniques to expand your life’s options.

-Egg freezing (officially known as oocyte cryopreservation) involves a process called vitrification to flash-freeze your eggs, which effectively stops their clock.
-If you freeze your eggs at age 29, and then use them to conceive with in vitro fertilization (IVF) at age 39, your chance of success will be that of a 29 year old — that is to say, much higher than if you had a fresh cycle in your late 30s!
+Egg freezing (officially known as oocyte cryopreservation) involves a process called vitrification to flash-freeze your eggs.
+This effectively stops their clock.
+For example, if you freeze your eggs at age 29, and then use them to conceive with in vitro fertilization (IVF) at age 39, your chance of success will be that of a 29 year old — that is to say, much higher than if you had a fresh cycle in your late 30s!

 How Does Egg Freezing Work?